If you have to get a filling, you and your dentist have lots of materials to choose from. Before your appointment, get up to speed on your options.

 Disadvantages: Just like your own teeth, composite fillings can stain or discolor over time.

-Your dentist may consider a composite filling if the cavity is small to medium-sized or if the affected tooth gets a lot of chewing action.
-These may also be a good choice for people who are afraid of dental work, since composite can be bonded in place – which means less drilling.
+Your dentist may consider a composite filling if the cavity is small to medium-sized, or if the affected tooth gets a lot of chewing action.
+These may also be a good choice for people who are afraid of dental work, since a composite can be bonded in place, which means less drilling.

 Fillings That Release Fluoride

-Among the newer options for dental fillings are glass ionomers, made of acrylic acids and fine-glass powders.
+The newer options for dental fillings include glass ionomers, made of acrylic acids and fine-glass powders.

 Advantages: Glass ionomer fillings can be colored to blend in with surrounding natural teeth.
 Plus, they can be designed to release small amounts of fluoride, which helps prevent decay.

-Disadvantages: Glass ionomer fillings can fracture, so they aren't appropriate for chewing surfaces.
+Disadvantages: These fillings can fracture, so they aren't appropriate for chewing surfaces.